 Manners take a lifetime of learning because there are always more ways to apply them.
-That’s why it’s important to teach manners to children while they’re young, so that they can develop them with time.
+That’s why it’s important to teach manners to children while they’re young, as toddlers, so that they can develop them with time.

-When To Teach Manners
+When To Teach Manners to Toddlers

 The best time to start teaching manners is within the toddler stage.
 At this stage, children can follow simple directions and are more eager to please adults.
 It is also the time when they develop habits and patterns, and you’ll want them to pick up on good ones.